aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster wards the target, granting it the toughness of stone.
 The target gains:

-- Immunity to: "slashing", "sheer", "piercing" and "percussive" damage.
+- Immunity to: "slashing", "shear", "piercing" and "percussive" damage.
 - Resistance to: "pressure" and "poison" damage.
 - Immunity to: "bleed" and "cripple".
 - Resistance to: "poisoned".